grst/reportsrender/docs/features.rst

 * **Papermill.** This engine combines `papermill <https://github.com/nteract/papermill>`_ and `nbconvert <https://nbconvert.readthedocs.io/en/latest/>`_ to parametrize and execute notebooks.
-It supports any programming language for that a jupyter kernel is installed.
+It supports any programming language for which a jupyter kernel is installed.